You Can't Win (song): Composition

 "You Can't Win" was originally written and performed during the pre-Broadway Baltimore run of the stage version of The Wiz in 1974, sung by the chorus of Winkies, the Wicked Witch's slaves.
 The number was cut from the musical before the official Broadway opening and wasn't performed again until the movie version was under consideration, 3 years later.
 The producers resurrected the song as a solo for Michael Jackson to replace "I Was Born on the Day Before Yesterday", which had been Scarecrow's solo in the Broadway musical.
 "You Can't Win" and its corresponding scene in the movie allude to mistreatment of African Americans.
 Jackson stated in his 1988 autobiography Moonwalk that the lyrics to "You Can't Win" are about humiliation and helplessness, feelings, he stated, that many people have experienced at one point in their life.
 The singer added that the song was also about "the feeling that there are people out there who don't actively hold you back as much as they work quietly on your insecurities so that you hold yourself back".
 "You Can't Win" opens with the lines, "You can't win, you can't break even, and you can't get out of the game.
 People keep sayin', things are gonna change, but they look just like they're staying the same."
 William F. Brown, who wrote the book for the Broadway musical, stated that such verses made "You Can't Win" a "black message song".
 Musically, the track has been described as an R&B, pop and soul song by Renée Graham of The Boston Globe.
 According to the sheet music published on Musicnotes.com by Alfred Music Publishing, the track was performed in common time, with a tempo of 80 beats per minute.
-It adds that the song is composed in E major with a range from B_{3} to C_{5}.
+The indicated key is E major with a range from B_{3} to C_{5}.